MinLL/MinAI/FAQ.md

 Hermes 405b is the most intelligent uncensored model available at the moment, but is slower than Command R+.

-Honorable mention to [https://openrouter.ai/microsoft/wizardlm-2-8x22b](Wizard 8x22b).
+Honorable mention to [Wizard 8x22b](https://openrouter.ai/microsoft/wizardlm-2-8x22b).
 This is a fast, uncensored model that is strong at action usage, but is very chatty / verbose in its responses.
 May be a good choice if you like this sort of RP / dialogue.

 ## Things aren't working at all!
 I keep seeing a message about first time setup complete every time I load the game.